AnaWaldila/dcad_app/README.md

  <b>Figure 2:</b> DCAD - Dosage Window
 </p>

-Finally, press button "Resultado" (result) and a new window is opened, Figure 3.
-In this window, the user needs to insert the volume of concrete that wants, in "Volume de Concreto (m³)" (concrete volume, m³).
-After insert this information, only click in button "Calcular" (calculate) and the column is completed.
+Finally, press the button "Result" (result) and a new window opens, as shown in Figure 3.
+In this window, the user needs to enter the volume of concrete, in "Volume de concreto (m³)" (volume of concrete, m³).
+After insert this information, just click the "Calcular" button (calculate) and the column is completed.

 <div>
 <img src="Figures/06.png" width="25%">